ivan-korobkov/pdef/docs/language-guide.md

 ### Packages
 Pdef files are organized into packages.
-A package is defined in a `.yaml` file which contains a package name, dependencies, source file names and additional information.
+A package is defined in a `.yaml` file which contains a package name, dependencies, module names and additional information.
 Package names must start with a latin letter and contain only latin letters, digits and underscores.
 Circular package dependencies are forbidden.
 Dependencies are specified by package names with an optional default path separated by a space.
+Modules names are mapped to directories and `.pdef` files, for example, `users.profile` is mapped to `users/profile.pdef`.

 Package file:
 ```yaml